Is It Blow-By?

 Fletch Questions Himself

 It's time once again for me to offer another of my own questions (and answer it).
 This one was one of the most confusing scenarios that I've encountered in my long racing career.
 It's about our Chevelle, below, a perplexing power problem, and how we cured it.
-To find the whole story, be sure to check out the Super Chevy Blogs.

 Got a restoration question that's been puzzling you?
 Send it to: